-The consolidated financial statements comprise the financial statements of QLM Life & Medical Insurance Company Q.P.S.C. (formerly known as QLM Life & Medical Insurance Company W.L.L.) and its subsidiary (together referred to as the "Group") as at 31 December 2020.
+The consolidated financial statements comprise the financial statements of QLM Life & Medical Insurance Company Q.P.S.C. and its subsidiary (together referred to as the "Group") as at 31 December 2021.

 Control is achieved when the Group is exposed, or has rights, to variable returns from its involvement with the investee and has the ability to affect those returns through its power over the investee.
 Specifically, the Group controls an investee if and only if the Group has: